tobykurien/Xtendroid/README.md

 ```
 Note that DbService ultimately extends android.database.sqlite.SQLiteOpenHelper, so you can use your normal Android database code too.

 Now you are ready to play!
-Here are some example usages:
+Here are some examples:
 ```xtend
 import static extension DbService.*